flaturtha/CharlieChan/_short-stories/social-climbers.md

 “I do my best,” he said.
 “You sound very interested in the young lady.”

-” I am,” was the fervent answer.
+“I am,” was the fervent answer.
 “I don’t know what I shall do if I can’t find her.”

 “Dear me.
 In that case, I shall have to see what I can do.
 You’re something of an engraver, I see.”